Bringing new and diverse audiences to the opera to increase ticket sales

 Whist addressing this perception challenge to make opera accessible to this particular audience, we also needed to ensure we were hitting increased commercial targets as the Arts Council funding was declining.

 Our solution was all around making opera relatable.

-We lifted the experience using rich media telling formats such as XX, as well as creating social norms by showing diversity in the cast and audience and amplifying positive BAME stories in social media.
+We lifted the experience using rich media telling formats, as well as creating social norms by showing diversity in the cast and audience and amplifying positive BAME stories in social media.
 Furthermore we dispelled myths around the opera through a sequence of messages to those indicating initial interest and nudging people through to buying tickets.

 We were successful in in driving audience diversity where we saw an increase of 10% in new customers from ethnic backgrounds.
 Alongside this we ensured the delivery of ticket sales whereby YOY e-commerce transactions grew by 15% and revenue was up by 31%.
 We also saw YOY site visits increase by 9%.